Table Of Contents

 If the table contains invalid formulas, a log file with error and warning messages is created.
 If all formulas are converted they can be applied to the data files.

 Formulas are saved as UniScript functions.
-The file name is made up of the Excel file name plus sheet name and the extension .IC.
+The file name is made up of the Excel file name plus sheet name and the extension .ic.
 Do not edit the file because it will be overwritten without notice the next time you convert the Excel formula file.

 Debug Formula